 The Little Engine Shop is the web site of Jeff Gelles’ laboratory in the Department of Biochemistry at Brandeis University.
 We study “little engines”, the nanometer-sized machines made of protein, RNA, and DNA molecules that carry out essential processes in living cells.
-A central focus of the lab is the use of single-molecule light microscopy methods to study the functional mechanisms of these macromolecular complexes in cytoskeletal function, transcription and transcription regulation, and RNA processing.
-Our research encompasses fields from cell and molecular biology through biochemistry and biophysics to physical chemistry and condensed matter physics.
-Lab members are affiliated with the Brandeis Quantitative Biology Program and Materials Research Science and Engineering Center.
+A central focus of the lab is the use of single-molecule light microscopy methods to study the functional mechanisms of these macromolecular complexes in cytoskeletal function, transcription and transcription regulation, and DNA replication.
+Our research encompasses fields from cell and molecular biology through biochemistry and biophysics to soft condensed matter physics, Bayesian machine learning, and mathematical modeling.
+Lab members are affiliated with the Brandeis Biochemistry and Biophysics and Physics Ph.D. programs and Quantitative Biology Graduate Program.